Blurb from Goodreads:

 I’m like a broken bone that wasn’t set correctly.
 I might not heal perfectly, but I will heal.

 The Lovely Reckless gave us a look at a harsher and more dangerous kind of life as it takes us and our protagonist—Frankie Devereux—to the Downs.
 Frankie is our usual perfect rich girl who suddenly falls from grace after Noah’s—her boyfriend’s—murder.
-I quite like Frankie’s post-Marco personality.
+I quite like Frankie’s pre-Marco personality.
 She showed so much strength as she deals with her PTSD and as she struggles to remember the face of Noah’s attacker.
 Then came Marco—the source of my many frustrations.
 You see, Frankie is already a generic character and pairing her with an even more generic love interest doesn’t help with the story.

 Sometimes you have to do the wrong thing for the right reason.